ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The `http_auth_request_module` used by Nginx-based proxies like Ingress-Nginx for external authentication works in a slightly different way by interpreting all `2xx` response status codes as a signal to allow access to the backend.
 Responses with these status codes are not communicated back to the client.
 Therefore, the solution outlined here cannot be used with Nginx-based proxies.

 Also note that Emissary-ingress needs to be properly configured to pass all necessary headers to the Auth Adapter and allow it to modify some headers.

+Another caveat is that the ExtAuth protocol does not pass the request body.
+Therefore, the `/totp-token` and `/rpc/verify-totp` endpoints use the query string and the request header instead of the request body for passing arguments as input.

 ![Auth flow in the backend](./images/flow_backend.png)